nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_headings.md

 These headings are common across all the Digital Medicines document types, so are documented once under the Common Headings menu.

-Each document may have specific requirements around common headings, for example Attendance Details has an additional “Person collecting the medicine” header when used for Emergency Supply & Digital Minor Illness Referral Service.
+Each document may have specific requirements around common headings, for example Attendance Details has an additional “Person collecting the medicine” header when used for Emergency Supply & Minor illness referral consultation.
 These specific requirements are documented on each common header.

 Each document type may have supplementary headers that are found under the specific document types listed below